kikeelectronico/Homeware-LAN/docs/docs/data.md

 `True` if the task was found and deleted. `False` if the task was not found.

 ## Method  - setUser
-This method set the username and password for first time.
+This method set the username and password for the first time.
 It only can be call once.

 `myData.setUser(incomming_data)`

 ### Arguments

 #### incomming_data
-The username and password in plain text
+The username and password in plain text.

 - Type: json
 - Example: